 Publications & Recognition

-Moynahan, Kimberly.
 “Howling Mad: My Open Letter to an Animal Liberationist.”
 In WOLVES.
-Haliburton Forest & Wildlife Reserve, Ltd., 2015.
+Haliburton Forest & Wildlife Reserve, Ltd., 2015. (reprinted from this blog post)

-Gerson, Kimberly.
 “Romeo: A Lone Wolf’s Tragedy in Three Acts.”
 In The Best Science Writing Online 2012, edited by Jennifer Ouellette, 117–123.
-Scientific American / Farrar, Straus and Giroux, 2012.
+Scientific American / Farrar, Straus and Giroux, 2012. (edited and reprinted from this blog post)

 Older online publications: